TabularEditor/TabularEditorDocs/onboarding/installation.md

 ![Manual Activation JSON Object](~/images/activation_manual_jsonobject.png)

 Copy the full JSON object and paste the full JSON object given into the dialog box.
-Your manual activation dialog should end up looking like bellow.
+Your manual activation dialog should end up looking like below.

 ![Manual Activation Filled In](~/images/activation_manual_dialogbox_filled.png)